sumitpahuja/louvre_gallery/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Version Required to Run this App:

-* Ruby version
+* Ruby version- 2.3.1

-* System dependencies

-* Configuration
+* Rails Version- 5.1.5

-* Database creation
+* No database required, only for analysis of log files

-* Database initialization
+* Open On:

 * How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...